Projects > University of Toronto

 In order to provide some certainty to the City and the public about the scale and form of future development, the Secondary Plan takes a built-form approach to maintain a primarily mid-scale campus environment.
 Policies also enhance and grow the public realm through strategic open spaces, transforming city streets and conserving heritage properties and key views.
 A detailed and comprehensive set of Urban Design Guidelines provides further direction for each block.
 This new policy framework is intended to offer a more streamlined process to guide the next 20-30 years of growth on campus.

-University of Toronto Landscape of Landmark Quality (2015 – Present)
+University of Toronto Landscape of Landmark Quality (2015 – 2024)

-University of Toronto Scarborough Campus Master Plan (2011, Ongoing)
+University of Toronto Scarborough Campus Master Plan (2011, 2015-2023)

 Founded in the mid-1960s as a satellite campus, the University of Toronto Scarborough Campus (UTSC) reached a critical juncture when new growth dramatically increased its footprint and population.
 The campus was also chosen as the site of the 2015 Pan Am Games aquatic facility and a new light rail transit route.
 Urban Strategies developed a Campus Vision and Campus Master Plan to provide bold new direction for UTSC.
 The project focused on a new Campus Core, designed to be a transit-supportive, mixed-use centre that links the North and South Campuses around a new rapid transit station.
 The Plan realigned the street network within the North Campus to better support rapid transit service, and to create major new open spaces that enhance and celebrate the University’s unique history, natural setting, and identity.
 Since its completion, the Master Plan has guided development for over 50,000m2 of new campus facilities, including the award-winning Toronto Pan Am Sports Centre, the Environmental Science and Chemistry Building, and the Instructional Centre.
-Urban Strategies was retained in 2015 to build on this success and secure municipal approvals for the University of Toronto Scarborough Secondary Plan.
+Urban Strategies was retained in 2015 to build on this success and secure municipal approvals for the University of Toronto Scarborough Secondary Plan, completed in 2023.

 University of Toronto Open Space Master Plan (2000)